TaoranJ/patentsview_in_elasticsearch/README.md

 ## Indexing PatentsView data

-Title, abstract, claim and summary of a patent are saved in different files as shown in above table.
-As a result, one has to join those three files by the patent id column to have all the context fields of a patent available.
-The most straightforward way is to load file into memeory and join together using `pandas` or `dask`, as long as you have enough memory.
-An alternative way is to separately load data into Elasticsearch, and then join different fields together into a file using Elasticsearch's match function.
+`Title`, `abstract`, `claim` and `summary` of a patent are saved in different files as shown in the above table.
+As a result, one has to join all three files by the patent id column to have all the context fields of a patent available.
+The most straightforward way is to load the file into memory and join together using `pandas` or `dask`, as long as you have enough memory.
+An alternative way is to load data into Elasticsearch separately and then join different fields together using Elasticsearch's match function.

 ```bash
 python index_patentsview.py --patent [patent.tsv] --claim [claim.tsv] --summary [brf_sum_text.tsv]